davidz299/davidz299/README.md

 ![Banner](https://user-images.githubusercontent.com/116992298/212618240-70dd0eef-b1f6-4b06-b463-215989ef6488.gif)

+💼 Software Engineer Intern at NCR.
+Leading the development of the Global Cloud Infrastructure!

-💼 Software Developer at Bastian Solutions (Louisville, KY).
-Developing emulation software and innovative VR for Winter 2024!
+💼 Software Developer Intern at Bastian Solutions in Louisville, KY.
+Developing emulation software for autonomus vehicles.

-💼 Software Developer at Ericsson.
+💼 Software Developer Intern at Ericsson.
 Full-stack software development.
 Full-stack software development.
 Created numerous software tools in Python and Java used by global institutes, companies and organizations.

 👨‍💻 All of my projects are available at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)